 Beki Gowing studied FDA Art and Design at Camberwell College of Arts.
 Beki has launched her own digital printing company, Print & Press based in South London.
-She is also the newest member of the UAL Enterprising Alumni Committee, recently joining as Head of Communications.
+She is also the newest member of the UAL Enterprising Alumni Association committee, recently joining as Head of Communications.

 What’s your favourite memory from your time at Camberwell?
 And what was the best thing you learnt there?